 WORKPLACE MEDIATION is a process where an skilled, commercially-minded mediator helps two or more parties within an organisation resolve a dispute.

-Mediation ensures the parties remain in control of the outcome and can protect their interests at all times, something we have found to be critical for businesses.
-This differs from court, where the outcome is decided by a judge.
+Mediation has many advantages over other dispute resolution.
+It allows organisations to remain in control of the outcome and protect their interests, which differs from court where the outcome is decided by a judge.

 There are many benefits of mediation versus court action